hybridgroup/gobot/platforms/raspi/README.md

 $ GOARM=6 GOARCH=arm GOOS=linux examples/raspi_blink.go
 ```

+Use the following `GOARM` values to compile depending on which model Raspberry Pi you are using:

+`GOARM=6` (Raspberry Pi A, A+, B, B+, Zero)
+`GOARM=7` (Raspberry Pi 2, 3)

-Then you can simply upload your program over the network from your host computer to the Raspi
+Once you have compiled your code, you can simply upload your program over the network from your host computer to the Raspi

 ```bash
 $ scp raspi_blink pi@192.168.1.xxx:/home/pi/